-1. Academic proficiency: Any student with two or more grades of 1.5 or lower on her report card will automatically be considered for retention.

-- 2. Maturity. - 3.
-Satisfactory completion of assigned work.

-4. Likely success in completing the academic work at the next grade level with independence and proficiency.
+- 1. Academic proficiency: Any student with two or more grades of 1.5 or lower on her report card will automatically be considered for retention. - 2.
+Maturity. - 3.
+Satisfactory completion of assigned work. - 4.
+Likely success in completing the academic work at the next grade level with independence and proficiency.

-Grade retention or acceleration will be based on the best interests of the student and her educational success and will be determined by a team of educators including teachers and administrators.
-The factors above trigger a rigorous and collaborative conversation with students and their families with final decision making authority being retained by the school.
+Grade retention or acceleration will be based on the best interests of the student and her educational success and recommendations come from a team of educators including teachers and administrators.
+The factors above trigger a rigorous and collaborative conversation with students and their families.
+A student shall not be retained or accelerated unless the principal has made such a recommendation and the student's parents/guardians agree with the recommendation.